 Whichever route you go, you’ll need to provide information about all of the places you lived while working remotely throughout the year, along with other relevant tax paperwork.
 Compile a comprehensive list that includes:

-States, cities, and counties where you worked remotely during 2020
+States, cities, and counties where you worked remotely

 The number of days or weeks you worked remotely in each location